 - In a non-emergency, anyone (parent/guardian, classmate, staff, faculty) can submit a CARE referral if you think a student may need additional support.

-- Nearby CVS stores in Foggy Bottom at 2000 Pennsylvania Ave., 2125 E St., and 2550 Virginia Ave. sell self-home COVID test-kits, as well as other over-the-counter medications.
-Mount Vernon residents should visit the CVS at 4859 Macarthur Boulevard.
+- Nearby CVS stores in Foggy Bottom at 2000 Pennsylvania Ave.
+NW, 2125 E St. NW, and 2550 Virginia Ave.
+NW sell self-home COVID-19 test kits, as well as other over-the-counter medications.
+Mount Vernon Campus residents should visit the CVS at 4859 Macarthur Blvd.
+NW.

 - Capsule offers same-day delivery of prescriptions.
 They are located at 1705 Desales St. NW, Phone: (202) 804-0399